 Your doctor will review your symptoms and perform a physical exam.
-A device called a stethoscope may be used on your chest to help the doctor listen for crackling noises in the lungs and abnormal sounds within the heart.
+A device called a stethoscope may be used to help the doctor listen for crackling noises in the lungs and abnormal sounds in the heart.
 Your doctor will also test your blood pressure.
-Your blood pressure may be lower than normal.
-It could also drop significantly when you stand up.
+It may be lower than normal and could drop significantly when you stand up.

 A variety of imaging tests can measure your heart.
 These tests also determine the rate of blood flow.
 Some of these imaging tests can also view potential lung damage.
-Possible tests may include:
+Tests may include:

 - X-ray of the entire chest

 - CT scan for detailed pictures of the heart

 - nuclear heart scan to show heart chambers

 - sound waves to create moving pictures of the heart (echocardiogram)

 Doctors recommend a heart transplant or a balloon heart pump in severe cases.
 For most women, however, treatment involves managing and reducing symptoms.